Allen Fraser (UK)

 The most recent episode of wave quarrying took place during the storm of 12 January 2005 and the fresh scars from block removal are still clear in the notch on the seaward end of the pond.
 Fresh scars on the northern bastion show where large slabs were lost in the 1993 storm.
 This, together with the opening of the tunnel and geo to landward, suggests that ‘da Grind’ may suffer major changes in major storms in the 21st century including the draining of the pond.

 Eshaness and its ‘Grind’ were, and still are, places of great beauty and high drama.
-The following is a 19th century eyewitness account of a winter storm:
+The following is a nineteenth century eyewitness account of a winter storm:

 “It is winter!
 The voice of the tempest is heard – no other sound.
 The sea-birds are cowering in their rocky homes – the fisherman has sought the shelter of his hut – the cattle have fled inland.
 The blinding spray is sent far over the Villions – the waves of the mighty Atlantic are hurrying towards the iron-bound coast.
 See that tall billow!
 It rises to the skies – now with the noise of thunder it falls upon the Grind, uptearing and upheaving vast masses of rock, which it carries, like so many pebbles, to the savage shore behind, where they rest with the spoils of other storms, a shapeless heap thrown together as by the hands of Titans” (Andrew McCrae, 1860).